 On an annual basis, our Chief Executive Officer submits to the NYSE the annual certification required by Section 303A.12(a) of the NYSE Listed Company Manual.
-In addition, the Company has filed with the SEC as exhibits to its Annual Report on Form 10-K, as amended, for the fiscal year ended January 30, 2016, the certifications of its Chief Executive Officer and Chief Financial Officer required pursuant to Section 302 of the Sarbanes-Oxley Act relating to the quality of its public disclosure.
+In addition, the Company has filed with the SEC as exhibits to its Annual Report on Form 10-K, for fiscal 2016, the certifications of its Chief Executive Officer and Chief Financial Officer required pursuant to Section 302 of the Sarbanes-Oxley Act relating to the quality of its public disclosure.